Stage I Melanoma

-Stage II melanoma is divided into stages IIA, IIB, and IIC:
+Stage II is divided into stages IIA, IIB, and IIC:

 - Stage IIA: In stage IIA, the tumor is 1 to 2 millimeters thick, with ulceration; or it is 2 to 4 millimeters thick, with no ulceration.